 Traditional chocolate ganache is made with equal parts melted chocolate and heavy cream, but it doesn’t have to be made that way.

 If you ever want to jazz up a dessert with a layer of decadent chocolate ganache, but you don’t have heavy whipping cream in the fridge, don’t panic!
-With just 3 simple ingredients that you probably have in your kitchen at this very moment, you can make this chocolate ganache without cream.
+With just 3 simple ingredients that you probably have in your kitchen at this very moment, you can make your very own chocolate ganache without cream.

 My culinary education is paying off!
 Woot woot!

-Learning how to make chocolate ganache with milk is really quick and easy.
+Learning how to make chocolate ganache with milk is really simple.
 There are just two little things that are important to remember for the process: